kensanata/just-halberds/Halberts.md

 ## Mage Career

-**Admission**: Roll 2d6 ≤ Intelligence or Education (your choice).
-You will automatically learn Literacy-1.
+**Suitability**: Roll 2d6 ≤ Intelligence or Education (your choice).
+You automatically learn Literacy-1.

 > Example: Adalric has Education-9 and Alex rolls 9.
 Adalric is
 > accepted!